-Italians sure know how to do a lot of things the right way, whether it’s cooking, architecture, or high fashion but now we can add one more to that ever-growing list—naming their daughters.
-According to the Italian National Institute for Statistics, these are some of the most popular names Italian moms are giving their daughters right now.
+Italians sure know how to do a lot of things the right way, whether it’s cooking, architecture, or high fashion, but now we can add one more to that ever-growing list—naming their daughters.
+According to the Italian National Institute for Statistics, these are some of the most popular names Italian moms gave their daughters in 2015.
 Although you may notice that some are not all too different from girl names in the States, their beautiful spellings lend them an exotic feel.
 They're perfectly pretty and oh so sweet.
 Scroll down to see the top trending Italian baby names for girls we're swooning over right this very moment.

 This may very well be our favorite Italian baby name for girls.
-You may recognize it as the title given to Sleeping Beauty in the famous Disney movie, but it was also the seventh most popular baby girl name in the States in 2016 (at least for the first half of the year).
-This radiant choice comes from the Latin word for "dawn" and also has connotations with the northern lights.
+You may recognize it as the title given to Sleeping Beauty in the famous Disney movie, but it is also a rising name in popularity, from the 66th most popular girls name in 2016 to the 40th most popular in 2019 in the U.S. This radiant choice comes from the Latin word for "dawn" and also has connotations with the northern lights.
 How's that for a princess name?

 This sweet name is the Italian version of "Julia," meaning "youthful."
 It's revered as a traditional girl's name in Italy, so much so that when an Italian couple named their daughter "Andrea"—previously used only for boys—the court renamed the child "Giulia."
 (The country's Supreme Court later overruled the decision.)
 Younger actress Debi Mazar is on board with the moniker, having given it to her youngest daughter.

 This rustic namesake is an Italian variation on the American "George," meaning "farmer."
-The name "Georgia" reached the height of its popularity in the United States in the 1940s, with nearly 2500 female babies with that title.
+The name "Georgia" reached the height of its popularity in the United States during the 1940s, with nearly 2500 female babies with that name.
 Later on, in 2013, the name "George" skyrocketed in popularity in England after Prince George's birth.

 Other popular Italian baby names for girls: